 This quick and easy side dish is a breeze to throw together, and it features our BRAND NEW Balsamic Reduction!
 I swear, anything you add it to looks and tastes even better.
 (Yes, even ice cream.)

 First, you trim the woody ends of the asparagus.
 You can find the proper cutting point by bending the stalk and finding where it snaps naturally.
 Once you’ve snapped a one or two, simply bunch up the rest and cut them at the same length.

 Then slice a pint of grape or cherry tomatoes in half.
 Arrange all the veggies in a single layer on a sheet pan, toss in Healthy Harvest Greek olive oil, salt, and pepper.
-Sprinkle with shredded parmesan (you could use cashew shavings to make it vegan!) and roast in a 350 degree oven for 20 minutes, giving a stir halfway through cooking.
+Sprinkle with shredded parmesan (you could use cashew shavings or nutritional yeast to make it vegan!) and roast in a 400 degree oven for 20 minutes, giving a stir halfway through cooking.

 Serve the asparagus and tomatoes warm drizzled with balsamic reduction.
 Top with walnuts for texture and some fresh basil for a bright finish.

 This recipe is so easy, yet tastes amazing and would be a great dish to bring to a potluck or picnic.
 Show us your adaptation on Instagram by tagging @healthyharvests.